Haven-Rau/Pokemon_Catching_Adventure/README.md

         final_speed = calculate_stat(base_speed, speed_iv, level)
 ```

-Encounters are always triggered by the selection of an encounter option in a menu prompt.
+Encounters with Pokemon are always triggered by the selection of an encounter option in a menu prompt.

 #### There are 3 different menues that trigger a unique encounter.